-The Merat have four subdivisions.
-They speak in Marwari with each other.
+They speak in Marwari with one another, also Urdu and Hindi.
 They have village elders who judge in community matters and they give fines to those found guilty.

 The Merat read and write in Devanagari.
-They are not vegetarians but do not eat beef or pork.
-They eat potatoes and other vegetables.
-Wheat is a main cereal that they eat.
-The Merat like milk and dairy products and they drink tea.
-The men sometimes drink alcohol but not often.
-The Merat smoke Bidi and chew Betel leaves.
+They are not vegetarians, wheat is a main cereal, and they enjoy dairy products and tea.
+They do not eat beef and pork.
+The men sometimes drink alcohol and chew Betel leaves.
 They have special foods for festivals.